 Present use and prospects for dye plants

 As for fibres, there is now no commercial growing of dye plants as farm crops.
-They lost out over a hundred years ago to imports of better quality natural dyes or else industrially manufactured pigments.
+They gave way over a hundred years ago to imports of better quality natural dyes or else industrially manufactured pigments.

 We can only imagine a field of corn – barley and oats – grown along with weld which will be left in the ground until the next season when it would be harvested.
 Or a field of woad, sown late in the year, to overwinter and be harvested next year – how did it look among the fields or rigs of corn and turnips?

 That is not to say the interest in natural dyes has disappeared.
 The knowledge and expertise of wild dye plants is kept alive in craft work, especially where the dyes are used to colour wool from native or rare breeds of sheep.